How authors made camera-ready copy before modern computers

-My first experience of producing camera-ready copy for a book is tied up with one of the first personal computers for the mass home market.
+Our first experience of producing camera-ready copy for a book is tied up with arguably the first personal computer for the mass home market.
 Arguably it was by far the most popular, probably because it was commissioned by the BBC to accompany its new series of programmes on computing.
 It was known as the BBC Microcomputer or just the BBC Micro.

 'Micro' was an apt description at the time, but the computer was too large to be used as a laptop and it needed a separate monitor.